 highlights of operations

-Chevron is one of the largest investors in the Philippines, with more than $2 billion in capital investments.
+Chevron is one of the largest investors in the Philippines.

 We market Caltex® fuels, lubricants and other petroleum products.
 Our network of service stations, terminals and sales offices forms the backbone of our presence in the Philippines.

-Chevron’s geothermal operations in the Philippines help make us one of the world’s leading producers of geothermal energy.
+Chevron also has geothermal operations in the Philippines.
 Through a joint venture, we operate steam fields that use heat from the earth to provide power to plants that serve key population centers in the country.
 Our innovations have helped make the Philippines the second-largest producer of geothermal energy in the world, after the United States.

 Chevron holds an interest in the Malampaya gas-to-power project, the first natural gas development and largest industrial project in the Philippines.